Hemiptera / Psyllidae

 • Help your plants to stay healthy by keeping the soil moist and feeding them regularly with Yates Dynamic Lifter Organic Plant Food

-• Psyllid resistant varieties of lilly pillies are also available.
+• Psyllid resistant varieties of lilly pillies are available for hedging.

 Plants impacted